 For stress-related issues, do the best you can.
 You have a lot going on with having a new baby, exclusively pumping, and managing everything else in your life.
 Try to make pumping as relaxing as possible by doing something you enjoy while you pump, such as watching TV or reading a book, and don’t hesitate to seek help if you think you might be dealing with post-partum depression.

 My nipples hurt.
 I don’t have a clogged duct or mastitis.
 What should I do?

-Nipple pain can happen for so many reasons (seriously, check out the list at the end of this article from La Leche League if you don’t believe me).
-This makes it hard to figure out what the issue is.
+Nipple pain can happen for so many reasons, which makes it hard to figure out what the issue is.
 Generally, my first suggestion with generalized nipple pain for exclusive pumpers is to try different flange sizes.
 This can be expensive, as it involves a lot of trial and error to keep buying new ones in the hope that you find one that fits and doesn’t hurt, so a good option can be buying Pumpin’ Pals – they send you three sizes at once.